 Other factors beyond quantity will be taken into account when determining whether or not to file trafficking charges.
 This information will also be used as evidence against you and may include whether or not you possessed packaging materials, scales and statements you made about the substances.
 Even if you mistakenly try to defend your possession of the drugs in a way that can be used as evidence for a trafficking charge, your drug trafficking attorney can still help you come up with a strong defense so you can fight the accusations -especially if he finds the police violated your constitutional rights in any manor during your arrest or the search and seizure of your property.

 Drug Trafficking Penalties in California

 One of the best ways to fight this charge, when applicable, is to argue that you only had enough of the drug for personal use and not for sale.
-When your criminal defense lawyer can successfully make this argument, you can often have these drug charges reduced to a drug possession charge.
-This crime is even eligible for a diversion program, meaning you can end up having the charges not appear on your criminal record.
-If it is unlikely your defense attorney will be able to successfully argue the drugs were for your own personal use, there are still a number of defenses he can use to fight these criminal accusations, ranging from transporting a personal supply to police entrapment.
+When your San Diego criminal defense lawyer can successfully make this argument, you can often have these drug crimes charges reduced to a drug possession charge.
+Possession charges are even eligible for a diversion program, meaning you can end up having the conviction not appear on your criminal record.
+If it is unlikely your San Diego drug trafficking lawyer will be able to successfully argue the drugs were for your own personal use, there are still a number of defenses he can use to fight these criminal accusations, ranging from transporting a personal supply to police entrapment.

-Trafficking charges are a serious offense and should only be handled with the help of a top Vista drug trafficking attorney like Peter M. Liss.
+Charges related to transporting or trafficking large amounts of drugs are very serious and should only be handled with the help of a top San Diego drug distribution lawyer like Peter M. Liss.
 If you were caught transporting drugs, please call (760) 643-4050 or (858) 486-3024 to schedule a free consultation to discuss your case.

 Creative Commons Image by Naval Surface Warriors